seankimdesign/copypysta/README.md

 Simple copy cache that remembers up to 9 values that were copied to memory.

+Tested on Windows and MacOS.

+(For MacOS, pyobjc-core and pyobjc must be installed.
+Application must run as root)

+## Operation

+### Windows

 Paste the values in memory by pressing ctrl+Q+{1-9}.
-Values held in lower numbers represent more recently copied values.

-Press ctrl+Q+0 to purge all cached copy values as well as the OS held copy value (ctrl+v will paste an empty string)
+Press ctrl+Q+0 to purge all cached copy values as well as the OS held copy value.

-Press ESC to exit the application.

-(Windows only)
+### MacOS

+Paste the values in memory by pressing ctrl+{1-9}.

+Press ctrl+0 to purge all cached copy values as well as the OS held copy value.